jkominek/piano-conversion/DESIGN.md

   one that still has strings in it, it should not require huge modification.
-I'd like to ensure that if you converted a working condition piano, it could be more or less returned to normal condition by removing this parts and restringing it.
+I'd like to ensure that if you converted a working condition piano, it could be more or less returned to normal condition by removing these parts and restringing it.
 * It must be possible to make this work with just the extracted action of a grand piano.
 Mechanics are largely outside of the scope of what this project intends to worry about, but it would be ideal if a MIDI